-- B.S., Microbiology, Arizona State University
+- BS, Microbiology, Arizona State University

-- Ph.D., Immunology, University of California, Berkeley
+- PhD, Immunology, University of California, Berkeley

-For fun, Gollery enjoys natural history study while hiking, camping, and kayaking in the Eastern Sierra with her dog, husband, and children.
-The family also makes music together with the SNC college chorus and TOCCATA, a regional orchestra and chorus, in which Gollery plays flute and sings soprano.
+For fun, Gollery loves natural history, hiking, camping, and kayaking in the Eastern Sierra.
+She and her husband raised their children in Incline Village.
+The family also makes music together with the SNU college chorus, and with TOCCATA, a regional orchestra and chorus, in which Gollery plays flute and sings soprano.